Nadia-VN/guides/web-team/ruby_on_rails.md

 ### 2. Expected Output
 * Become familiar with Ruby syntax and semantics
 * Have basic understand of Ruby language (Control Flow, OOP features...)
-    * Can use Ruby to solve puzzles like Fibonnaci, Square Root...
+    * Can use Ruby to solve puzzles like Fibonacci, Square Root...
 * Be able to apply best coding style

 ### 3. References